 This course emphasizes the acquisition of skills involved in assertive behaviors.
-It helps students to understand the differences among aggressive, assertive, and non-assertive behaviors through active methods of group participation.
+It helps students to understand the differences among aggressive, assertive, and non-assertive behaviors through www.esu.edu Psychology 303 active methods of group participation.
 It enables students to identify their own rights and the rights of others and assists students in discovering ways to implement these skills in daily situations.
 Theories of assertiveness training will be discussed.
 Prerequisite: PSY 100 or 101.